UoP-PrepPal/SetapWeek4/Scenario4DUserStories.md

 The target audience for this system is __senior citizens__ with __specific budgets__ and __limited IT experience__.
 The motivation for building this system is to __provide end users with an easy to learn interface__ for __identifying, comparing, and purchasing PC components__.
 (Team 4B, 2019)

 ## Questions
-1. What do you plan on using the pc for? (e.g. Web browsing, Emails, Gaming)
+1. What computer do you currently use?
-2. What do you value most when looking for PC parts? (e.g. Price, Value, Power efficiency)
-4. How often do you use your computer?
+2. How often do you use your computer?
-5. What struggles do you currently face when looking for PC parts?
+3. What do you struggle with currently when looking for PC parts?
-6. What type of filters / categories would you like to see?
-7. Do you want notifications when certain parts go on sale?
-8. How many PC Parts would you want to compare at any one time?
-9. How would you describe your computer skills?
-10. Why do you want to use parts instead of a ready-to-go computer (“Limited IT experience”)
+4. Why do you want to use parts instead of a ready-to-go computer (“Limited IT experience”)
-11. What type of customer support would you like to see from this system?
+5. What do you value most when looking for PC parts? (e.g. Price, Value, Power efficiency)
+6. Do you want notifications when certain parts go on sale?
+7. Would you want the PC parts to be divided into categories based on usage?

 ## Answers